04.1.2025

 The Practitioner Burnout Protocol

-We developed specialized treatment approaches for healthcare professionals:
+We developed specialized medical professional burnout treatment approaches:

 Physiological Recovery: